isblab/hdac/README.md

    ./create_gmm.sh EM_map.mrc threshold
    ```
    Threshold can be obtained from the Validation section on [EMDB](https://www.ebi.ac.uk/emdb/) for the specific EM map.
+   The minimum number of Gaussians which yield a cross-correlation of >0.95 with the original EM map is used.

 ### Sampling